sudo-vaibhav/stc-hack-portal-backend/readme.md

   Adds a Team into the database with the following details:

   - teamName,
-  - eventId(this refers to the event the team is a part of),
+  - eventId (this refers to the event the team is a part of)
-  - description,(team description)
+  - description (team description) (optional)
-  - members ( array of members)
-  -skillsrequired (array of skills required)
+  - skillsRequired (array of skills required)

 * **URL**